20 mins read

 But what is the fundamental importance of this process in the modern construction landscape, and how can you leverage technology to make it more efficient?
 Keep reading to learn the definition of quantity takeoff in construction, its importance, common methods, best practices, and more!

-What Is A Quantity Takeoff In Construction?
+What is a Quantity Takeoff in Construction?

-A quantity takeoff, also known as a construction takeoff, is the process of analyzing drawings and models to list and measure the materials and labor needed to complete a project.
+A quantity takeoff, also known as a construction takeoff, is the process of analyzing drawings and plans to list and measure the materials and labor needed to complete a project.
 Companies use QTOs to estimate costs and define accurate project budgets.

 Quantity Takeoff vs. Material Takeoff